q335r49/microviche/README.md

 These commands work much like normal mode commands.
 For example, `^ Danger!#WarningMsg#sjjj` or `^ Danger!#WarningMsg#s3j` will both shift the view left by one split and move the cursor down 3 lines.
 The order of the commands does not matter.

 Shifting the view horizontally will never cause the cursor to move offscreen.
 For example, `45s` will not actually pan left 45 splits but only enough to push the cursor right edge.

+Note that when a movement is defined, the snap to grid command **F10**,**.** will follow the motion defined by the block the cursor is in.